Who pays your dental bill?

 Please note that you will not necessarily be called to a dental examination.
 You can find your nearest dental clinic on the website of the county municipality where you live or are staying.
 You can make contact for an appointment yourself.

-If you are struggling financially, you can apply to NAV for support for the dental treatment.
+If you are struggling financially, you can apply to Nav for support for the dental treatment.

 Dental treatment for adults